brass9/typeahead.js/README.md

 `tt-cursor` Marks the highlighted item - when the user taps the up/down keys on their keyboard, they can move up and down the results list, and tt-cursor follows that selection around.

 `strong.tt-highlight` Marks the highlighted portion of the text in a result.
 Note that there's no tag wrapping the remainder of the result, and, that after a few characters it's easy to get yourself into a situation where the leading character is not what's highlighted.
-For example someone searching for "or" in this test dataset is going to get (shorthand) `F<>or</>d` So, if you want to style characters that are not in the result, you'll likely need to consider how your highlight style sits on top of the non-highlighted style.
+For example someone searching for "or" in this test dataset is going to get (shorthand) `F<>or</>d` So, if you want to style characters that are not in the result, you'll need to consider how your highlight style sits on top of the non-highlighted style.

 ### Basic Style Options